Netflix needs no introduction but it's offering you one anyway with a full month free for new subscribers.

 What do I need to use Netflix?

-- A device that supports Netflix.
-This can include a Smart TV, games console (e.g. PS3 and XBox 360), Apple TV, Google Chromecast and Apple and Android tablets and smartphones.
+A device that supports Netflix.
+This can include a Smart TV, game console (e.g. PlayStation 4 or Xbox One), Apple TV, Google Chromecast, smartphones and tablets.

 Internet connection (as well as enough data to view all your favourite shows and movies).